-- If you or your office do not already have a directory on the streaming server, go to the VUIT Media Services page, scroll down to Streaming Content Storage, and fill out the form to request space.
-Alternatively, if you only have a few small videos to upload, you can vshare them to firstname.lastname@example.org.
+- If you or your office do not already have a directory on the streaming server, go to the VUIT Media Services page, scroll down to Storage Request Form, and fill it out.
+Alternatively, if you only have a few small videos to upload, you can vshare them to email@example.com.

 - Once your account on the streaming server has been established and your video is ready to be shared, fill out this form.
 That sends your information to University Web Communications.
 Someone from our team will be in touch after your video has been uploaded.

 - Do not submit any videos to Web Communications for YouTube that contain copyrighted material.
 You must be able to show that you have permission to use all video clips, music, etc. that are featured in your video.